 The infusion of resources to the medical program will improve the day to day clinics operations plus enable the staff to conduct outreach.
-The maternity ward at Agonga will provide for safe deliveries.
+The maternity ward at Agonga and Unyama will provide for safe deliveries.
 New supplies, equipment and technology we will reach greater numbers of people.
 We are most excited about the ability to travel to all local villages help empower local villages to resolve their own health issues, thereby increasing overall commitment to personal health care.

 Karin's medical services have already benefited the community significantly.
 These programs will increase their reach, improve their ability to provide much needed medical care and health information to vulnerable villagers.
 Northern Uganda was broken by the 30-year long war.
 Karin is on the front line, helping to rebuild the lives of the villagers and Northern Uganda in general.